 “Body Worlds: The Happiness Project.” is an exhibit where real human bodies of dead people serve to “illustrate the importance of happiness in human health”.
 Body Works in Amsterdam exhibits more than 200 anatomical specimens made of especially conserved often skinless human bodies.

 Location: Damrak 66

-An 80 meter building has become a landmark in the city.
-The panoramic deck provides a 360 degree view of the city from both indoor and outdoor decks.
+This 80 meter building has become a landmark in the city.
+The panoramic lookout provides a 360 degree view of the city from both indoor and outdoor decks.
 On these decks you will find telescopes which you may use for free.
-In addition, the Lookout is home to The Moon, a revolving restaurant.
+In addition, the lookout is home to The Moon, a revolving restaurant.

 House of Bols Cocktail & Genever Experience